freeverseio/crypto-soccer/truffle-core/documentation/scaling.md

 bits left for teamidx_A = 203 = 28x7 + 7 => space for 7 teams
 So if we use the optional teamIdx_B => space for 7 + 9 = total 16 teams per league.

-The update of a team through a league always requires updating 3 uint256 of the league struct.
+The update of a team through a league always requires updating 4 uint256 of the league struct.

 # Costs

+Updating a team can only be made at the end of a league, to avoid having to store the last block it was updated.

-Updating a team
+Updating a team in a given league involves:

+- rewriting 14 uint256 player states
+- rewriting 4 uint256 of a league: resultsFirstHalf, resultsSecondHalf, goalAverages, oneOnOneBalance
+- rewriting (setting to zero) the